From Etsy: BUY NOW Squirkle Mug Ambiguous Object Illusion

 Two great resources about these polyhexs: polyform puzzler page and puzzleworld page

 10 Hex Puzzle: this puzzle is comprised of pieces which are the set of all ways three and four hexagons can be joined with a common edge.
 There are 3 trihexs and 7 possible tetrahexs, and similar to pentominoes, these 10 polyhexs can assemble into a large hexagon.
 Amazingly there are exactly 12,290 solutions to this puzzle- but it’s still a challenge to find just one!

-This kit contains four white plastic illusion objects (including the object in the video) and a booklet.
-I used the translate feature in the Chrome browser to place my order and it shipped to California in three days.
+This offical kit/book from Prof. Sugihara contains four white plastic illusion objects (including the object in the video) and a booklet.

 Some 3D prints are available from many makers here: